Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 #### Outputs

-Make sure to review all specifications of `Category: Outputs` within both the [Shared](/Azure-Verified-Modules/specs/shared/) and the [Bicep specific](/Azure-Verified-Modules/specs/bicep/) pages.
+Make sure to review all specifications of `Category: Inputs/Outputs` within the [Bicep specific](/Azure-Verified-Modules/specs/bcp/) pages.

 {{< hint type=tip >}}
 See examples in specification [RMFR7](/Azure-Verified-Modules/spec/RMFR7).